PhangsTeam/sfng-docs/database_spec.md

 ### Data Store Specifications for the Star Formation in Nearby Galaxies Collaboration

-This document outlines our data specification for the SFNG collaboration.
-The data store fulfills several goals.

 #### Objectives

-1. Provide a single-point repository for science-ready data products to the collaboration.
+1. Provide a single-point repository that serves science-ready data products to the collaboration.
-2. Establish a stable data structure that can be algorthmically traversed to build up derived products.
+2. Establish a stable data structure that can be algorthmically traversed to build up indices of file and their associated metadata.
 3. The store should be flexible enough to include both telescope products and downstream analysis outputs (e.g., SFR maps)
 4. The storage should be human-navigable and use naming conventions that are easy to interpret.
-3. Provide a method for release of data to the general community.
+3. The method should provide a method for release of data to the general community.

 #### Structure